 FarmAbility is an outdoor, farm-based programme of animal husbandry, horticulture and seasonal tasks for adults with autism and learning disabilities.
 These are our co-farmers.
 Working in small groups, supported by enthusiastic staff and volunteers, co-farmers gain a real sense of purpose and achievement, while building the practical and vocational skills they need to move forward in their lives.

-Through our day service programme, we aim to support co-farmers to develop new skills, build confidence, improve well-being and physical health, and gain knowledge, experience and qualifications transferable to the work place.
-Co-farmers learn how to work as a team and that they ‘can do’, raising their self-esteem and ultimately their achievement – all this while having fun too!
+Through our day service programme, we support co-farmers to build their confidence, improve their well-being and physical health, and engage in accredited and non-accredited learning programmes.
+This helps to build a ‘can do’ approach – raising co-farmers’ self-esteem and ultimately their achievement, and all this while having fun too!

-Co-farmers come to the farm up to four days a week (we operate on Mondays, Wednesdays, Thursdays and Fridays), for sessions starting at 10am and finishing at 4pm.
+Co-farmers come to the farm 1-4 days a week (Mondays, Wednesdays, Thursdays and Fridays), for sessions starting at 10am and finishing at 4pm.
 We are open nearly all year round, whatever the weather!

-Most of the beautiful images on these pages were taken by Heidi Whitty and Tom Lindsay.
-Heidi is FarmAbility’s gardener whose photos record the concentration and intense engagement of co-farmers at work in the farm’s two vegetable gardens.
-Tom visited FarmAbility over a five-month period starting in November 2014, and has captured the rich variety of activities where co-farmers thrive, develop skills, and make friends.
+Many of the beautiful images on these pages were taken by Heidi Whitty and Tom Lindsay.
+Heidi was FarmAbility’s first gardener, and her photos record co-farmers at work in the farm’s beautiful vegetable gardens.
+Tom visited FarmAbility over a five-month period starting in November 2014, and captured the rich variety of activities where co-farmers thrive, develop skills, and make friends.